How to Uninstall a Problematic Windows Update on Windows 10

 Solution Three: Use IObit Uninstaller to uninstall problematic Windows updates

-Safe Mode is a special mode which can help users troubleshoot system issues especially when the problems already occurred on the computer.
+Safe Mode is a special mode that can help users troubleshoot system issues especially when the problems already occurred on the computer.
 It allows Windows to boot only with essential system programs and services.

 Step 1: Boot into Safe Mode

-> Open Start Menu in the left bottom and click “Power” icon, then hold the “Shift” key down while you select “Restart “.
+> Open Start Menu in the left bottom and click the “Power” icon, then hold the “Shift” key down while you select “Restart “.

 > Then you’ll come to “Choose an option” screen, select Troubleshoot > Advanced options > Startup Settings > Restart